Stairway To Heaven Hawaii Hike: The Epic Haiku Stairs In Oahu

 How To Get There: Stairway Entrance / Directions

-One of the main challenges of climbing the Hawaii Stairway To Heaven trail is just finding where it starts.
+One of the big challenges with the Stairway to Heaven is just finding where the trail starts.

 Stairway To Heaven Hawaii Hike Haiku Stairs Oahu Trail

-Steep drops on both sides, but the metal Haiku stairs and railings are surprisingly solid.
+Steep drops on both sides, but the metal stairs and railings are surprisingly solid.

 Stairway To Heaven Hawaii Hike Haiku Stairs Oahu Trail